harlan-zw/laravel-swiftype/README.md

 This trait hooks into the creating, updating and deleting events of your model and will send an API request to swiftype when they occur.

+The package provides some Facades for you to interact with the Swiftype api

+`Swiftype::listEngines()` - Show all engines available

+`Swiftype::findEngine($name)` - Find an engine based on name

+`Swiftype::createEngine()` - Create a new engine

+`Swiftype::authenticated()` - Checks that the authenticated worked

+Accessing SwiftypeEngine will have all requests routed to the engine you've provided as the default.

+`SwiftypeEngine::search($query)` - Search documents within the engine

+`SwiftypeEngine::createOrUpdateDocument($document)` - Creates a new document, or updates an existing, based on the primary key.
+This function will use a transformer to make sure the primary key is transformed to just `id`.
+This takes an Eloquent model as the parameter

+`SwiftypeEngine::deleteDocument($document)` - Removes a document.
+This takes an Eloquent model as the parameter

+`SwiftypeEngine::listDocuments()` - Lists documents that belong to the engine, with pagination.

 ## Testing